mhwood/slr_corr/mods/README.md

 # Summary of MITgcm Changes for `slr_corr`
+The files in this directory and this summary are provided because these files undergo routine changes as MITgcm evolves.
+By implementing these changes manually, one can ensure that the version of MITgcm being used will accomodate the `slr_corr` package.

 ## PARAMS.h
 This file is inside the `model/inc` directory.
 Here, two lines are added for the `slr_corr` package.
 First `useSlr_corr` is defined as a LOGICAL and then put it in the namelist: